AnnaS0272/stock-analysis/README.md

 ticker(1, tickerIndex) = Cells(2, 1).Value
 ticker(2, tickerIndex) = Cells(2, 3).Value
 ```
-I then constructed an algorithm which only looped over the number of rows once, performing necessary tests, incrementing the number of stocks via `tickerIndex` as necessary and assigning the appropriate values into the array.
+I then constructed an algorithm which only looped over the number of rows once, performing necessary tests, incrementing the number of tickers via `tickerIndex` as necessary and assigning the appropriate values into the array.
 In terms of efficiency and number of operations, this new algorithm is proportional only to the number of rows in the data set, in this case of test data, the set is **only 3012 rows.** Compared to the previous version of the code, this refactored version runs 12 times faster.

 ```
 For I = 2 To RowCount
         If ticker(1, tickerIndex) = Cells(I, 1).Value Then
            ticker(3, tickerIndex) = Cells(I, 6).Value
            ticker(4, tickerIndex) = ticker(4, tickerIndex) + Cells(I, 8).Value
         Else
             tickerIndex = tickerIndex + 1
             ReDim Preserve ticker(4, tickerIndex)